roger2727/Comic-Book-API/src/README.md

 <br>
 <br>

-# **Tech Stack**
+# Tech Stack & Dependencies

+- **Python**

-- **Python** - a computer programming language often used to build websites and software, automate tasks, and conduct data analysis.
-Python is a general-purpose language, meaning it can be used to create a variety of different programs and isn’t specialized for any specific problems
+  a computer programming language often used to build websites and software, automate tasks, and conduct data analysis.
+Python is a general-purpose language, meaning it can be used to create a variety of different programs and isn’t specialized for any specific problems. for more information visit [_https://www.python.org/_](https://www.python.org/).

+- **PostgreSQL**

-- **PostgreSQL** - open source object-relational database system that uses the SQL language combined with many features that safely store and scale the most complicated data workloads
+  open source object-relational database system that uses the SQL language combined with many features that safely store and scale the most complicated data workloads. for more information visit [_https://www.postgresql.org/_](https://www.postgresql.org/).

+- **Flask**

-- **Flask** - Flask is a web framework, which provides you with tools, libraries and technologies that allow you to build a web application.
+  Flask is a web framework, which provides you with tools, libraries and technologies that allow you to build a web application.for more information visit [_https://palletsprojects.com/p/flask/_](https://palletsprojects.com/p/flask/).

+- **SQlAlchemy**

-- **SQlAlchemy** - SQLAlchemy is a popular SQL toolkit and Object Relational Mapper.
-It is written in Python and gives full power and flexibility of SQL to an application developer
+  SQLAlchemy is a popular SQL toolkit and Object Relational Mapper.
+It is written in Python and gives full power and flexibility of SQL to an application developer.for more information visit [_https://www.sqlalchemy.org/_](https://www.sqlalchemy.org/).

+- **Marshmallow**

-- **Marshmallow** - Marshmallow is a Python library that converts complex data types to and from Python data types.
-It is a powerful tool for both validating and converting data.
+  Marshmallow is a Python library that converts complex data types to and from Python data types.
+It is a powerful tool for both validating and converting data.for more information visit [_https://marshmallow.readthedocs.io/en/stable/_](https://marshmallow.readthedocs.io/en/stable/).

+- **Psycopg2**

-- **Psycopg2** - Psycopg2 is a PostgreSQL database driver, it is used to perform operations on PostgreSQL using python
+  Psycopg2 is a PostgreSQL database driver, it is used to perform operations on PostgreSQL using python.for more information visit [_https://www.psycopg.org/docs/_](https://www.psycopg.org/docs/)

+- **JWT**

-- **JWT** - or JSON Web Token, is an open standard used to share security information between two parties
+  or JSON Web Token, is an open standard used to share security information between two parties.for more information visit [_https://jwt.io/_](https://jwt.io/)

+- **Flask-Bcrypt**

-- **Bcrypt** - BCrypt Algorithm is used to hash and salt passwords securely
+  Flask-Bcrypt Algorithm is used to hash and salt passwords securely.for more information visit [_https://flask-bcrypt.readthedocs.io/en/1.0.1/_](https://flask-bcrypt.readthedocs.io/en/1.0.1/)

+- **python-dotenv**

+  python-dotenv allows you load the configuration from a .env file which helps in the development of apps following the 12-factor principles .for more information visit [https://pypi.org/project/python-dotenv/](https://pypi.org/project/python-dotenv/)

 <br>